lRomul/argus/docs/source/guides.rst

 5. Model import.
-    In cases where it is required to load a model that is not a typical PyTorch argus model, which cannot be loaded with :meth:`torch.load`, for example, when the model was trained using another framework or saved in a different format, one can implement a converter loading function that takes the path to the model file as input, reads the file and converts it to an appropriate state dictionary.
+    In cases where it is required to load a model that is not a typical PyTorch argus model, which cannot be loaded with :func:`torch.load`, for example, when the model was trained using another framework or saved in a different format, one can implement a converter loading function that takes the path to the model file as input, reads the file and converts it to an appropriate state dictionary.
 The function should then be passed to